xbgmsharp/postgsail/README.md

 ### Deploy

-By default there is no network set and the postgresql data are store in a docker volume.
+By default there is no network set and all data are store in a docker volume.
-You can update the default settings by editing `docker-compose.yml` to your need.
+You can update the default settings by editing `docker-compose.yml` and `docker-compose.dev.yml` to your need.

 First let's initialize the database.

-#### Initialize database
+#### Step 1.
+Initialize database

 First let's import the SQL schema, execute: